vscode-neovim/vscode-neovim/README.md

 * CTRL-y
 * CTRL-]

-Other control keys are not being sent
+Other control keys are not being sent (Usually useless with vscode)

 ## Vim-easymotion